english-blog/english-blog.github.io/_posts/2018-07-29-google-certified-professional-cloud-architect-preparation-guide.md

 [All Sessions - Google Cloud Next '18](https://www.youtube.com/playlist?list=PLBgogxgQVM9v0xG0QTFQ5PTbNrj8uGSS-)

 **Pro Tip:** You could easily train yourself to watch the videos 2X faster.
 Start with 1.25X, then 1.5X, then 1.75X and sky is the limit.
-I am can comprehend easily with 1.75X speed.
+I can comprehend easily with 1.75X speed.
 You could go faster or slower.
 Speed is not the objective, comprehension is.

 ### References for continuous learning
 * [Google Cloud Platform Community](https://cloud.google.com/community/)